Collection Agency and Debt Collector

 Debt Collector Registration

-A collection agency/branch representative must go to the Pearson VUE PULSE portal website, log into the agency's user account, click on "Minnesota Department of Commerce" for the program and "Debt" for the board, and click on "Submit License Application" and "Begin an Individual License Application."
+A collection agency/branch representative must go to the Pearson PULSE Portal website, log into the agency's user account, click on "Minnesota Department of Commerce" for the program and "Debt" for the board, and click on "Submit License Application" and "Begin an Individual License Application."

-After submittal of an individual debt collector registration application, applicant should do an application status inquiry on Pearson VUE PULSE portal to see when the registration is issued.
+After submittal of an individual debt collector registration application, applicant should do an application status inquiry on Pearson PULSE Portal to see when the registration is issued.